 This course is a continuation of RSP 2011 and presents additional diseases affecting the pulmonary system.
 For each disease, emphasis is placed on etiology, pathogenesis, pathology, pathophysiology, and clinical features.
 A case study approach is utilized to enhance the student's ability to exercise judgment in handling patient complaints; collecting and examining data; formulating treatment options; assessing patient responses to treatment; and modifying therapy; 5 hours of lecture per week.
-Prerequisite: BIO 2020, RSP 2011 and 2013 spring ents with spring RSP 2013 Respiratory Care III (4)
+Prerequisite: BIO 2120, RSP 2011 and 2013

+RSP 2013 Respiratory Care III (4)